-Scenario 1: Staggered Appointments Booked in 2 Shifts
+Scenario 1: Staggered Appointments Booked in 2 Rooms

 Note: To set up your Rooms, you’ll need to be logged in as a user with Full Access and have “Advanced Scheduling” turned on.
 You can head to Settings on the top bar of Jane and then select Schedule Settings from the left menu.

 First, go to Settings > Room Scheduling and create your 2 rooms.

 Step 2: Assign Rooms to Shifts

 After creating your rooms, you’ll need to create multiple shifts and assign each shift to a room.
 You can press the letter “D” on the keyboard to squish the shifts so that you can easily add shifts on the same day.
 Here’s what that looks like:

 Step 3: Staggering Start Times

-Next you’ll set up an online stagger for this practitioner that will force Jane to only accept bookings every 30 min or to whatever stagger you’re looking to achieve.
+Next, you’ll set up an online stagger for this practitioner that will force Jane to only accept bookings every 30 min or to whatever stagger you’re looking to achieve.
 To do this, go to the staff profile, click Edit / Settings, and then in the Online Booking section, set the “Stagger Online Bookings” option to 30 min.

 There are a few steps here, so don’t hesitate to reach out in case you need any help with this!